Anthony Henley (1667–1711)

-Anthony Henley (1667–1711), of The Grange, Northington, Hampshire, was an English Whig politician who sat in the English and British House of Commons between 1698 and 1711.
+Anthony Henley (1667 – August 1711) was an English Whig politician who sat in the English and British House of Commons between 1698 and 1711.
 He was noted as a wit.

 Early life

 Henley was son of Sir Robert Henley of the Grange, near Alresford, Hampshire, Member of Parliament for Andover and his second wife Barbara Hungerford, daughter of Anthony Hungerford.
 He matriculated at Christ Church, Oxford on 3 March 1682, aged 15 and was admitted at Middle Temple in 1684.
 At Oxford he studied classical literature, particularly poetry.
 His grandfather was the legal official Sir Robert Henley, master of the court of king's bench, on the pleas side.
 Out of the profits of this post Anthony inherited a fortune of more than £3,000 a year.